 Heavenly Father’s ultimate goal is for us to become like him.
 Though it may seem overwhelming, we can become purified and sanctified through the power of the Holy Ghost.
 The following ideas are meant to bring us closer to that goal:

-- If circumstance permit, create a routine schedule to attend the temple as often as you can.
+- If circumstances permit, create a routine schedule to attend the temple as often as you can.
 If you are unable to visit the temple on a regular basis, hold a current temple recommend anyway.
 Study about the temple at least one Sunday a month.

 - Improve your Sabbath Day by prayerfully considering how you can make the sacrament more meaningful.
 Strive to make this part of your week a focus.